Public Lewdness

 Can I be charged with Public Lewdness if I was not in public?

-Even if you are not in a public place (for example an office in a building) you may still be charged with the offense if you were reckless about whether someone else there would be offended or alarmed.
+Under the law, even if you are not in a public place (for example an office in a building) you may still be charged with the offense if you were reckless about whether someone else there would be offended or alarmed.
 For example, if two people were having consensual sexual intercourse in the back room of an office when a third party walked in during a busy inventory season, the people having intercourse might be charged because they were being reckless since if they knew that the busy inventory season was going on.

 What exactly does being “reckless” mean?